Learn / Blog / Article

 Although you can gather data without surveying attendees—like the event’s ROI or sign-up rate—quantitative data is limited and won’t help you understand how to improve future online events or why your event performed the way it did.

 Giving a voice to your attendees through post-event surveys will help you understand who attended your event and pinpoint areas for improvement.
 You can even poll event organizers and presenters to see how they thought the event went and gather suggestions for improving the event planning in the future.

 Post-event surveys help you:

-Eliminate guesses: get feedback directly from event attendees so you don't have to make guesses about why your online event was or wasn’t a success
+Eliminate guesswork: get valuable feedback directly from event attendees and planners so you don't have to make guesses about why your online event was or wasn’t a success

 Improve future events: you can use the insight and constructive feedback you get from attendees to improve future events

 💡 Pro tip: to run a post-event survey that leads to actionable results, choose an online survey tool that lets you collect feedback effectively, without hassle.

 Hotjar Surveys has all the features you need to run a successful survey, from our user-friendly survey builder to our AI-powered survey generator and curated survey templates.
 You can start building a survey today with our free forever plan, which lets you run three surveys at a time, each with unlimited questions.

 Once you collect your answers, it’s time to analyze your survey data and use it to plan your next event.

 Closed-ended questions are easy to analyze and organize since you can arrange the responses into charts and graphs: